Datseris/Zero2Hero-JuliaWorkshop/README.md

 Notice that you can have multiple Julia REPLs open in parallel.
 These tutorials are made in Jupyter notebooks, and thus require the `IJulia` package to run.
 I personally use the [VSCode IDE](https://www.julia-vscode.org/) to write and run Julia code, instead of the REPL.

 ### Play around a bit!
 It is **strongly encouraged to have an active mindset during this tutorial**.
-Instead of only listening to my own boring voice, you should have a second Julia instance (e.g. REPL or a Juno editor) and play around with the code and ideas I present.
+Instead of only listening to my own boring voice, you should have a second Julia instance (e.g. REPL or a VSCode editor) and play around with the code and ideas I present.
 Ask questions during the tutorial, as there is a lot of time allocated for that!

 ### Credit
 Much of the material of this workshop is created by the author (George Datseris).
 However significant content comes from the following sources: